Discover the marvels of Veneto

 Veneto is an Artistic Treasure House

-Canova, one of the pre-eminent sculptors of his time, received commissions from popes, heads of state, other European notables and, in one case, the state of North Carolina.
+Antonio Canova, one of the pre-eminent sculptors of his time, received commissions from popes, heads of state, other European notables and, in one case, the state of North Carolina.
 The statue above is a plaster model of a statue of George Washington that had been commissioned for that state’s capitol.
-We will see one of them when visiting the Gipsoteca Canoviana in Possagno.
+We will see one of them when visiting the Gipsoteca Canoviana in Possagno on our Small-Town Gems Tour.

 Antonio Canova (1757-1822)

-Giovanni Bellini was an Italian Renaissance painter, who was considered to have revolutionized Venetian painting, moving it toward a more sensuous and coloristic style.
-Through the use of clear, slow-drying oil paints, Giovanni created deep, rich tints and detailed shadings.
-His fluent, atmospheric landscapes had a great effect on the Venetian painting school, especially on his pupils Giorgione and Titian.
+Giovanni Bellini, a prominent Italian Renaissance painter, is credited with revolutionizing Venetian painting by introducing a more sensuous and coloristic style.
+Utilizing clear, slow-drying oil paints, Bellini achieved deep, rich hues and intricate shading.
+His fluid, atmospheric landscapes significantly influenced the Venetian school of painting, particularly his pupils Giorgione and Titian.

 Giovanni Bellini (1430-1516)